 SBCCD has established procedures to follow when employees come into contact with another employee or student who has a communicable disease.
-Any employee, who is exposed to a communicable disease or becomes aware of another employee who may have been exposed to a communicable disease while at work, will immediately contact his or her supervisor, and the following protocol shall apply:
+Any employee, who is exposed to a communicable disease or becomes aware of another employee who may have been exposed to a communicable disease, and they have a reasonable concern for the transmission of the disease, will immediately contact his or her supervisor, who will report appropriately to Administration.